Ademolacode/Microsoft-SOC-Analyst-Portfolio/kql/01-authentication-baseline.md

 If this returns results, cross-reference the success timestamp against the failure timestamps.
 A successful logon that follows a run of failures from the same source is a confirmed compromise signal — escalate immediately and pivot to identity logs.

 **In this lab:** No confirmed successes were found from the spray activity.
-The query returned no results, confirming the brute force was opportunistic scanning rather than a targeted attack that succeeded.
+The query returned no results, confirming that the brute force was opportunistic scanning rather than a targeted attack that succeeded.

 ---